adelphes/google-search-ext/README.md

 ## Functionality

 The Google search extension allows developers to highlight a section of their code and perform a search, displaying the results in a separate pane within VS Code.

 Clicking on any of the links in the search results launches into your browser for a fuller experience.

-It's simple, quick and effective.
+Use it to gain quick access to documentation, find code snippets, check spelling or use Google's numeric expression calculator.

+If you run into any problems, please log an issue on [GitHub](https://github.com/adelphes/google-search-ext/issues).

 ![Quick Google search](images/search.gif)